matthew-brett/barts-setup/barts_setup.md

   ![Switcher video sources](images/switcher_video_sources.jpg)

 * IPHONE 12:
-    * Confirm that iPhone WiFi is on, and you are connected to the "StBartholomewPrivate" WiFi network.
     * Run Switcher Cast on iPhone, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA".
     * Go to IPAD Switcher Interface, and select "StBiPhone12".

 * Move silver tripod to aisle end of pew.
 Mount IPHONE 12, and adjust for good